 - Multiple Threats, Multiple Tools.
 My own favorite horror adventures are the ones where the PCs are faced by tough odds from different directions — vs a single monster or bad guy driving the threat level.
 I spent some time thinking about multiple physical threats (the Teihiihan, a wounded and betrayed outlaw), environmental threats (the scorching desert, the caves themselves), and mental threats (the bodyswitching plot of Rufus and Hoowooni).
 I also enjoy adventures where tools can be found, but not always needed, so I made sure that there were always hidden supplies (bear traps, unpredictable flintlocks, books with legends) available — but never necessary to finish the story.

 - Make it easy to run.
 I did my best to surround the adventure with lots of handouts, premade characters with good diversity and motivations, and optional encounters for GMs who want to customize the adventure, or shorten or lengthen it.

-I think the adventure resonated.
+The adventure resonated.
 The PCs’ health (and sanity) was whittled away over the first half of the adventure, motivating them to keep moving.
-They figured out Hoowooni’s weird plot in the last half, made it to the final encounter in the mines, and then everything went to hell due to poor planning and worse luck.
+They figured out Hoowooni’s weird plot in the last half, made it to the final encounter in the mine, and then everything went to hell due to poor planning and worse luck.
 I think only one or two survivors limped back to civilization… which was everyone’s favorite way for a one-shot horror RPG to end.